jorgehpo/notebookJS/README.md

 **Callbacks**

-The *callbacks* input is a dictionary that maps an identifier string to a Python function.
+*callbacks* contains a dictionary that maps an identifier string to a Python function.
 Data is passed to/from callbacks using json/dicts.

 For example, the following callback computes the number to the power of 2.